davidemily/CS4320Group/README.md

 #### How to put text on the image
 The issue of putting text on an image is one that none of us ran into before.
 The original plan was to use the PHP GD library but the documentation was rough and I've never been a fan of PHP.
 During the research into the PHP, we found online resources that pointed to using Canvas.
 We decided to go this route as Javascript is much friendlier than PHP and many browsers today utilize HTML5.

+#### How to integrate Reddit
+Getting the website to work with Reddit's API was one of the main problems of the site.
+We had originally planned to use Python but, due to time restraints and ease of testing, switched to Javascript to get a working front end product.
+Luckily, there existed examples on using the Reddit API with Javascript.
+We ended up choosing [Snoowrap](https://not-an-aardvark.github.io/snoowrap/snoowrap-v1.js) to ease some of the problems with interfacing with the API.

+Another issue with Reddit is it requries a static link to the image (Meme) in order to make a thread.
+This issue led us to also using Imgur's API, to host the image, and give us the link we needed for Reddit.

 ## Contributors

 Sarah Twomey, David Emily, Landen Eagan, Jason Kayser & Alex Lasley